-GEOTHERMAL WELL DRILLING.
+GEOTHERMAL WELL DRILLING

 Geothermal wells have a finite lifespan and over time wells are required to be re-drilled and replaced.
 We are working on an eight well geothermal drilling campaign to sustain the capacity of the Kawerau, Ngā Tamariki and Rotokawa fields.
-These wells are “make up” wells to maintain the current generation capacity of our Geothermal Power Stations.
+These wells are “make up” wells to maintain the current generation capacity of our geothermal power stations.

 Mercury Geothermal Well Drilling

-Kawerau repair drilling April-May 2025
+Kawerau repair drilling April-August 2025

 FREQUENTLY ASKED QUESTIONS